CasesAboutResumeTelegramLinkedInEmail

 BlumBlum

-Built spot trading experience for casual users and experienced traders, scaled to 50.8M MAU at peak
+Built Spot Trading for casual crypto users and experienced traders, reaching 50.8M MAU at its peak

 ProductWeb3 / Exchange / DEX / DeFi